AlejandrinaGonzalez/AlejandrinaGonzalez.github.io/index.md

 ### Interests

-Philosophy, Psychology, Metaphysics, Theology...ah, and Computer Science.
+History, Philosophy, Psychology, Theology...ah, and Computer Science.

 ### Education

-*   Stanford University, Stanford, CA (Sep 2017 - Present)
+*   Stanford University, Stanford, CA (Present)
 *   Saint Brendan High School, Miami, FL.
 (2012-2016)

 ### Experience
-- **Student Researcher @ Stanford University** *Summer 2018 - Present*
+- **Software Developer @ Adobe, Inc. ** *Summer 2019*
-    - Developing interfaces, tools, and health experiences for mental health interventions and therapies with Human Centered AI.
+    - Worked on a new feature for Adobe XD to speed the workflow of designers.
 - **Software Engineering Intern @ Apple, Inc.** *Summer 2018*
     - Was part of the Apple Health team to develop new health experiences for iOS & watchOS devices.
     - Designed with Sketch and developed using Xcode with Objective-C.